HL7-DaVinci/crd-request-generator/README.md

 ### How To Override Defaults
-# check that the example is correct for this repo, ask about URI vs URL
 The .env file contains the default URI paths, these can be overwritten from the start command as follows:
  `REACT_APP_REMS_HOOKS_PATH=http://example.com PORT=6000 npm start`